GiggleLiu/projectx/notes/report.md

 Lowest 10 energies = [-3.75       -3.75       -3.39978825 -3.27928965 -3.27928965 -3.13824484
  -3.13824484 -3.13464932 -2.98733684 -2.98733684]

-Exists degeneracy, not a good example for bentchmarks.
+Exists degeneracy, not a good example for benchmarks.

 * C: J2 = 0.2, N = 4